HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 * *or vendor developed solution

-##### Subscription and Non-Subscription Notification Models
+##### Subscription and Subscription Alternative Notification Models

+A FHIR Subscription is a standardized mechanism that enables automated notifications when specific healthcare events occur such as the closure of an encounter combined with the existence of data meeting certain criteria.
+The subscription establishes a proactive connection between FHIR servers and other systems, allowing for push-based data collection that eliminates the need for constant polling.
 The diagram in Figure 2.4 illustrates two distinct approaches for detecting that a qualifying encounter with completed clinical documentation has been finalized.

 Systems without FHIR Subscription capabilities can implement the alternative method shown, which employs scheduled tasks running at regular intervals.
+Providers can also develop their own in-house functionality to accomplish an alternative method to subscriptions.

 {% include img.html img="alternatives.png" caption="Figure 2.4 - Subscription & Non-Subscription Models" %}